AdobeDocs/data-collection-apis/src/pages/getting-started/location-hints.md

 The Adobe Experience Platform Edge Network uses several globally-distributed servers to ensure fast response times regardless of the end user location.
 It also uses DNS-based routing to ensure that requests are always routed to the Edge Network location that is closest to the end users.

-If end users connect to a VPN, or switch network types on their mobile devices over the course of a session, Edge Network requests can often be routed to a different location.
+If end users connect to a VPN or switch network types on their mobile devices during a session, Edge Network requests can often be routed to a different location.
 Mid-session routing between servers can be problematic, as Adobe Experience Platform and Adobe Experience Cloud solutions store end user profile information on the Edge Network.

 Location hints help maintain consistency for user profile processing to ensure that events are processed on the same server.
-This feature allows users to have a consistent experience, no matter what network changes they experience over the course of a session.
+This feature allows users to have a consistent experience, no matter what network changes they experience during a session.

 ## Location hints usage

-Location hints are included in the response of the initial Edge Network request, and in all subsequent requests, as shown in the example below:
+Location hints are included in the response of the initial Edge Network request and in all subsequent requests, as shown in the example below:

 ```json
 {